ArduPilot/ardupilot_wiki/common/source/docs/common-slcan-f7h7.rst

 Enabling SLCAN allows the autopilot to connect to CANBUS through USB on PC.
 It allows viewing, configuration and software updates of devices connected to the CANBUS.
-There are two different applications for using SLCAN to modify UAVCAN device parameters: UAVCAN GUI or Mission Planner.
+There are two different applications for using SLCAN to modify DroneCAN device parameters: DroneCAN GUI or Mission Planner.
 But first, the SLCAN interface must be enabled.

 SLCAN Interface
 ===============